-Directly to the person who raised the concern, unless it has been raised anonymously

-To the individual involved and any witnesses
+- , Directly to the person who raised the concern, unless it has been raised anonymously - > To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's code of conduct.
+The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Staff Code of Conduct.
 The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.